Oshintha/Culinary-Voyage-Discover-Global-Recipes-Cocktails/README.md

 # Culinary-Voyage-Discover-Global-Recipes-Cocktails

-Develop a single-page application that allows users to explore a diverse range of recipes and cocktails from around the world.
-This project focuses on the core React
+Project Description:

-concepts: state management with useState, side effects with useEffect, and reusability with custom hooks.
-The aim is to interact with TheMealDB and TheCocktailDB APIs for fetching data.
+Recipes & Cocktails Explorer is a single-page application developed using React, enabling users to delve into a diverse array of recipes and cocktails sourced from around the globe.
+With features like search functionality, detailed recipe views, and random discovery options, users can embark on culinary adventures with ease.
+Leveraging TheMealDB and TheCocktailDB APIs, the project focuses on core React concepts, including state management, side effects, and reusability via custom hooks.